cheind/pytorch-debayer/Metrics.md

 ## Version 1.4.0

 ### PSNR
-The PSNR values (dB) of each channel (R, G, B) and PSNR of the whole image (RGB) across 2 Datasets (Kodak, McMaster) and for each algorithm.
+The PSNR (Peak-Signal-Noise-Ratio) values (dB, higher is better) of each channel (R, G, B) and PSNR of the whole image (RGB) across 2 Datasets (Kodak, McMaster) and for each algorithm.

 | Database   | Method       |     R (dB) |     G (dB) |     B (dB) |   PSNR (dB) |
 |------------|--------------|-------|-------|-------|--------|